huaweicloud/terraform-provider-huaweicloud/docs/resources/compute_instance.md

 * `user_id` - (Optional, String, ForceNew) Specifies a user ID, required when using key_pair in prePaid charging mode.
   Changing this creates a new instance.

-* `agency_name` - (Optional, String, ForceNew) Specifies the IAM agency name which is created on IAM to provide temporary credentials for ECS to access cloud services.
-Changing this creates a new instance.
+* `agency_name` - (Optional, String) Specifies the IAM agency name which is created on IAM to provide temporary credentials for ECS to access cloud services.

-* `agent_list` - (Optional, String, ForceNew) Specifies the agent list in comma-separated string.
+* `agent_list` - (Optional, String) Specifies the agent list in comma-separated string.
-  Changing this creates a new instance.
   Available agents are:
   + `ces`: enable cloud eye monitoring(free).
   + `hss`: enable host security basic(free).
   + `hss,hss-ent`: enable host security enterprise edition.